nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `find n/David` returns `David LI` with NRIC `S6483749D`
 - `delete S6483749D` deletes the person with the NRIC `S6483749D` in the address book.

-An example of using the delete command in CareLink is given below.
+The example below of using the delete command in CareLink appears below.
 Notice the NRIC used in the example belongs to `David LI`.
 ![delete command example](images/deleteDavid.png)
 _Figure 13: Example of using the `delete` command to remove a person from CareLink_

-Once the command succeeds, notice that David is removed and hence no longer displayed.
+When the command succeeds, notice that David is removed and hence no longer displayed.
 ![result for 'delete S6483749D'](images/deleteDavidResult.png) _Figure 14: Display after a successful delete command, showing the removed person is no longer listed_